grafana/scenes/docusaurus/docs/scene-layout.md

 You can configure the following properties:

-- `isDraggable` - configure whether or not grid items can be moved.
+- `isDraggable` - Configures whether or not grid items can be moved.
-- `isLazy` - configure whether or not grid items should be initialized when they are outside of the viewport.
+- `isLazy` - Configures whether or not grid items should be initialized when they are outside of the viewport.

 ```ts
 const myScene = new EmbeddedScene({